Temple menorah: Jewish art

+Samaritan art

+The menorah was a distinctive symbol of Samaritan identity during the Byzantine and Islamic periods.
+Artistic depictions of the menorah have been uncovered at sites of ancient Samaritan synagogues, including El-Khirbe, Tzur Natan, and Sha'alvim.
+Repurposed stone menorah reliefs, some with accompanying plant decorations, have been found in contemporary structures in several villages of ancient Samaria, including Qariyet Hajjah, Kafr Abbush, Kafr Zibad, Kafr Qaddum and Kafr Jit.

 Modern Jewish use

 In synagogues

 Synagogues have a continually lit lamp or light in front of the Torah ark, where the Torah scroll is kept, called the ner tamid (eternal light).
 This lamp represents the continually lit ner Elohim of the menorah used in Temple times.
 In addition, many synagogues display either a menorah or an artistic representation of a menorah.

 State of Israel

 A menorah appears in the Emblem of Israel, based on the depiction of the menorah on the Arch of Titus.

 Temple Institute reconstruction

 The Temple Institute has created a life-sized menorah, designed by goldsmith Chaim Odem, intended for use in a future Third Temple.
 The Jerusalem Post describes the menorah as made "according to excruciatingly exacting Biblical specifications and prepared to be pressed into service immediately should the need arise."
 The menorah is made of one talent (interpreted as 45 kg) of 24 karat pure gold, hammered out of a single block of solid gold, with decorations based on the depiction of the original in the Arch of Titus and the Temple Institute's interpretation of the relevant religious texts.